elidvenega/euphony_records_react/README.md

 # Euphony Records

-A music store build using React and React Router this project was about me working on React and how to work with a library it was a challenge.
-It help me learn how to work with React and convert my HTML and CSS project into React.
-Learned how to seperate my project into components and how to think in React as well how to implement SCSS into the project.
+A music store made using React and React Router, the project was about me working on React and how to work with a library.
+It was a challenge the project helped me learn how to work with React and convert my HTML and CSS project into React.
+I learned how to separate my project into components.
+How to think in React as well as how to implement SCSS into the project to better manage my CSS.

 ![App Screenshot](https://media.giphy.com/media/S99bETopGmpPOCEHxS/giphy.gif)